Lewis & Clark State Historic Site Videos

 Follow Site Interpreter Ben as he shows you around our 14,000 square foot Interpretive Center.
-Check out the exhibits the galleries have to offer and learn part of the Camp Rvier Dubois story.
+Check out the exhibits the galleries have to offer and learn part of the Camp River Dubois story.

 Who was the

-The Detachment hosted a washer woman while wintering at Camp River Dubois.
+The Detachment hosted a Washer Woman while wintering at Camp River Dubois.
 She would have washed and mended clothes for the soldiers in return for pay and place to stay.
-While her arrival on January 1, 1804 was noted by Captain Clark, her name was never recorded.
-This video presents research from retired Site Interpreter Michael A. Stout concerning the Washer Woman’s potential identity.
+While her arrival on January 1, 1804, was noted by Captain Clark, her name was never recorded.
+This video presents research from retired Lead Site Historian Michael A. Stout concerning the Washer Woman’s potential identity.